dgwartney/kore-dialog-task-idioms/transfer-on-utterance-failure/README.md

 ## Dialog Tasks

-- Fallback Task
+- Fallback Task - Increments the number of failed utterances and escalates to an agent when the retries are exceeded.
-- Favorite Color
+- Favorite Color - Requests the user to select their favorite color from list.
+After two retries of NOT picking one of the colors, the user is escalated to an agent.
-- Welcome Task
+- Welcome Task  - Trigger by the _Welcome Event_ to greet the user

 ## Example Dialogs